manasbhalerao23/SocketTalk/README.md

-# SocketTalk
+# Chat Room

-SocketTalk is a real-time chat application built with a TypeScript-based WebSocket backend and a modern React + TypeScript + Tailwind frontend.
+Chat Room is a real-time chat application built with a TypeScript-based WebSocket backend and a modern React + TypeScript + Tailwind frontend.
 The project demonstrates how to create multi-room chat functionality using WebSockets for instant message delivery between clients.

 ## Features